Cambridge District Scout Archive

 The quantity of waste paper collected in Cambridge was great enough to warrant a mention in The Left Handshake, a review of Scouts around the world during the war; 201 tons in nine months.
 The work as messengers highlighted in ‘Cambridge Scouts in WW2’ was not sufficiently prominent to be listed in the returns.

 A total of 6900 hours was given, but many activities give no hours alongside the work done.
+The National Service badge at teh top is that for WW2, those in the middle WW1 and the War Service Patrol armlet at the bottom.

 Indoor Shelters erected (Morrison Shelters) See IWM photo Twenty six of these were constructed.
 Heavy duty metal constructions for use in houses with no garden suitable for an Anderson (outdoor) shelter.
 They had 200 pieces.
 The details for this work was collected as a separate item.